-Don’t let a closed claim stop you from fighting it.
+Don’t let a closed insurance claim stop you.

 “Please go away.”
 That’s what your insurance company means when it tells you that your insurance claim is “CLOSED.”

 But what does a closed insurance claim actually mean for you?
 Not much.

 You can fight your insurance company, whether the claim is “open” or “closed.”
 A closed claim doesn’t mean your case is invalid or over.
 And you don’t lose the opportunity to challenge the insurance company just because you didn’t do it within the arbitrary timeframe the insurance company gave you before “closing” your claim.

 The only real takeaway from an insurance adjuster saying your claim is closed is that the insurance company is done voluntarily helping you.
 Now it’s time to push back.